 Page Title: The title of a web page.

-PHP: A programming language also known as Hypertext Preprocessor and is usually used to serve dynamic content and interactions with databases.
+PHP is a programming language known as Hypertext Preprocessor and is usually used to serve dynamic content and database interactions.

 Plugin: A file or bit of code that can be easily installed to add new functionality to a website or content management system.

-Position: Same as “page rank” in reference to search engine listings.
+Position: Same as “page rank” about search engine listings.

 Q